TheBubbleworks/BubblePy_Demo_Blinkt_BLE/README.md

 ###################
 # Bluetooth LE part

-# These are BLuetooth LE identifiers that are also used by a commercial LED display.
+# These are Bluetooth LE unique identifiers that are also used by a commercial LED display.

 # 128-Bit UUID's here, but 16 bit UUID's would work too, e.g. 0xFFF0 and 0xFFF3 in this case
 SERVICE_UUID =  '0000fff0-0000-1000-8000-00805f9b34fb'
 CHAR_UUID =    '0000fff3-0000-1000-8000-00805f9b34fb'

-# Command constants, received via BluetoothLE GATT write characteristic
+# Command constants, received when the WebBluetooth client writes to the BluetoothLE GATT characteristic

 CMD_CLEAR_PIXELS=0x0601
 CMD_SET_PIXEL=0x0702